 2) Code Quality Improvement

 CI enforces a set of predefined coding standards and guidelines.
-By frequently integrating code changes, developers are motivated to write cleaner, more maintainable code.
+Developers are motivated to write cleaner, more maintainable code by frequently integrating code changes.
 Code reviews become an integral part of the process, fostering collaboration and knowledge sharing within the team.

 3) Faster Time to Market